After "The Silence of the Dogs" next door, I left Bellingham on

 close-up view of an elk.

-Willie Nelson was happy that, after spending two months in Bellingham, I was On the Road Again.
-So was I.
+After spending two months in Bellingham, I was On the Road Again,

 In the morning at the Hoh campground as I was eating a blueberry muffin, a 600-pound elk (yes, I weighed it) wandered into